East Asia·Japan·Updated May 3, 2026

 Which areas of Nagasaki should tourists be most careful in?

 Documented scam activity in Nagasaki is concentrated in high-traffic tourist zones.
-Based on reported incidents: Restaurants on Heiwamachi Street directly adjacent to the Atomic Bomb Museum and Peace Park, and souvenir restaurant hybrids along the approach to the Hypocenter Park (Overpriced Tourist Restaurants Near Peace Park); Souvenir stalls and gift shops at Matsugaeshi International Terminal and along the short pedestrian route from the terminal toward the city center (Cruise Terminal Souvenir Overpricing); Nagasaki Airport taxi rank on the ground floor arrivals exit; route manipulation is most common on the National Route 34 approach to the city (Airport Taxi Overcharging).
+Based on reported incidents: Nagasaki Port cruise terminal, taxi rank at the pier, souvenir shops on Matsugae-machi and surrounding streets (Cruise Ship Day-Tripper Overcharging); Restaurants on Heiwamachi Street directly adjacent to the Atomic Bomb Museum and Peace Park, and souvenir restaurant hybrids along the approach to the Hypocenter Park (Overpriced Tourist Restaurants Near Peace Park); Souvenir stalls and gift shops at Matsugaeshi International Terminal and along the short pedestrian route from the terminal toward the city center (Cruise Terminal Souvenir Overpricing).
 These areas are safe to visit — knowing the common setups in advance makes them far easier to recognize and avoid.

 How can I avoid being scammed in Nagasaki?

 The best protection against scams in Nagasaki is preparation — knowing the specific tactics used here before you arrive.
-Key precautions: Use the airport limousine bus for the most cost-effective and reliable transit to the city center.
-If taking a taxi, confirm the driver will use the meter before getting in.
-Use Google Maps to monitor the route during the journey.
-Report any significant deviations to the taxi company.
+Key precautions: Ask for the metered fare before entering any taxi from the cruise terminal.
+Walk two or three blocks from the pier before buying souvenirs — prices drop significantly.
+Allow extra time to explore beyond the immediate terminal commercial zone.
 Always confirm prices before agreeing to any service, use official or app-based transport, and slow down if anyone creates urgency or distraction — that is almost always the setup.

 Experienced a scam here?